How to set up QuickBooks Online integration

-Eddy has added a new QuickBooks Online integration that offers more detailed account mapping options for classes and sub accounts
+Eddy's QuickBooks Online integration automatically sends payroll journal entry data to Quickbooks, and can include detailed account mapping options for classes and sub accounts

 Early-access beta